Computing Optimal Trajectories for Optimal Transport in Nonuniform Environments: Optimal Trajectory

 \section{Optimal Trajectory}

 Our main concern in this section is to solve the minimization problem for the optimal trajectory from $\ba$ to $\bb$ for $\x$-dependent weight function $K(\x)$, which we need to do in order to setup the cost matrix.
-To present the techniques we adopted, we first unify the notation.

-Let $\LL(\x,\dot \x)$ be the integrand in either \eqref{length-cost} or \eqref{energy-cost}; $\LL$ is called the Lagrangian.
+With respect to \eqref{CV}, $\LL(\x,\dot \x)$ is either the integrand in \eqref{length-cost} or \eqref{energy-cost}.
 Our task is to find the trajectory $\x\in \Paths(\ba,\bb)$ which gives the minimum value below

 Regardless of whether $\LL$ is given by \eqref{length-cost} or by \eqref{energy-cost}, the minimizing path will be called a {\em geodesic}; this naming will be justified by Fact \ref{Equivalence} below.